 Did you know…

-The average cat has a lifespan of 15 to 20 years.
-Advances in veterinary treatments and nutrition alongside a tendency to keep indoor-only cats has contributed to this longer life expectancy.
-Cats over the age of seven years old are considered senior.
+The average cat has a lifespan of approximately 15 years .
+Advances in veterinary treatments and nutrition alongside a tendency to keep indoor-only cats means that cats are enjoying longer lives.
+Even though they may be young at heart, cats over the age of seven years old are considered a senior pet.
 As they age, a cat’s dietary, exercise, and healthcare needs will change, so it’s important that you monitor these changes closely.
+With special care and attention, you can help your feline age gracefully.

+You know your cat best, and you may be the first to notice if something is not quite right.
 Always pay attention to changes in your cat; they hide their feelings well, so if they’re ill or something is wrong, it can be hard to identify.
+As cats get older, they can develop certain health issues.

 - Liver disease